MeghaCoda/megha-search/README.md

 ### Roadmap

 - Remove usage of 'any' type throughout the application
+- Add usage of Context - I got tripped up trying to make Context work with Typescript
+- Improve JS bundling to remove unused Javascript, which is making the app painfully slow on mobile 0_0
 - Greatly expand testing
 - Add functional page navigation
 - Add ability to search by company